 Of course, nothing is perfect and blind recruitment is no exception.
 The practice certainly has its limitations which may decrease its value in the workplace.

 It is unlikely that a candidate won’t be interviewed face-to-face at some point throughout the recruitment process.
 While blind recruitment is an excellent method to reduce initial discrimination, it could actually simply delay it, reducing its effectiveness.

 2. Lower morale with recruiting staff

-There is the argument that blind recruitment may lower morale between recruitment staff.
+There is the argument that blind recruitment may lower morale among recruitment staff.
 They may feel like managers don’t trust them to make the correct and just decision.
 There is potential that recruitment professionals feel that managers are accusing them of holding a bias.

 Is blind recruitment the answer to diversity challenges in the workplace?

 All in all, blind recruitment is definitely a step in the right direction towards a more diverse workplace.
 While it still has its limitations, it’s important to note that the practice is in the teething period.
 The more organizations deploy such a practice, the more opportunities there are for minority staff, resulting in an equal and diverse bunch of people.